 What Are Usually the First Signs of Fibromyalgia?

 The first signs of fibromyalgia are often widespread pain and fatigue.
-These symptoms can start gradually or suddenly, and they can vary in intensity from day to day.
+These symptoms can start gradually or suddenly and vary in intensity from day to day.
 Many people with fibromyalgia also have sleep problems, morning stiffness, headache, and memory or concentration issues.
 There is no one test used to diagnose fibromyalgia, so doctors usually rely on a person’s symptoms and history to make a diagnosis.

 What Causes Fibromyalgia?

-The cause of fibromyalgia is unknown, but it is thought to be related to changes in the way the brain processes pain signals.
-Research suggests that fibromyalgia may be caused by a combination of genetic and environmental factors.
+The cause of fibromyalgia is unknown, but it is thought to be related to changes in how the brain processes pain signals.
+Research suggests that genetic and environmental factors may cause fibromyalgia.

 What Does Joint Stiffness Feel Like?